 Figure 2: Insert Interaction dialog box

-- Categories: Here you'll find a sidebar with various types of interactions.
-Choose
+- Here you'll find a sidebar with various types of interactions.
+Choose any one option.

 Figure 3: Options to edit the look of the selected interaction

 - All the options within the preview area are explained below, as marked in Figure 3, above.

 - Here you can choose a different Theme for your selected interaction and change its look instantly.
 Note that this Theme has nothing to do with the Theme of your container PowerPoint presentation.

 B. Preview / Edit Button Text

 - Shows the interaction after changes are applied.
 Although you can preview your interaction here, you can also make edits within this area.
 To edit, double-click the button text and the button content area to type your text.
 In addition within the button content area, you can also insert pictures (option highlighted in blue within Figure 4) and audio files (option highlighted in red within Figure 4).